Highly monodisperse droplets

 Efficient production of transcript libraries

-Drop-Seq is a low-cost, high-throughput platform to profile thousands of cells by encapsulating them into individual droplets.
+The single-cell sequencing device is a low-cost, high-throughput platform to profile thousands of cells by encapsulating them into individual droplets.
 Uniquely barcoded mRNA capture microparticles and cells are coconfined through a microfluidic device within the droplets where they undergo cell lysis and RNA hybridization.
 After breaking the droplets and pooling the hybridized particles, reverse transcription, PCR, and sequencing in single reactions allow to generate data from thousands of single-cell transcriptomes while maintaining information on the cellular origin of each transcript.
 More details about the mechanism and application of Drop-seq.

-Why use PDMS for Drop-seq chip?
+What is PDMS and why use it for Drop-seq chip?

 PDMS is used to fabricate microfluidic devices (single layer and bilayer) and micro-imprint stamps.
 Two different types are commonly used by researchers for these applications: PDMS RTV-615 and PDMS Sylgard 184.